SerpicoProject/SerpicoPlugins/README.md

 ```

 ## Enable the plugin
-Plugins can be enabled from the Administrative Plug-in https://IP:8443/admin/admin_plugins
+Plugins can be enabled from the Administrative Plug-in Menu; https://IP:8443/admin/admin_plugins